openebs-archive/openebs-docs/docs/aws.md

     ---
     ```

-18. Edit *openebs-storageclasses.yaml* by adding following entry in your corresponding storage class.
+18. Edit *openebs-storageclasses.yaml* by adding the following entry in your corresponding storage class.

     ```
     openebs.io/storage-pool: "jivaawspool"